Courses

 Get in Touch

-Obtain the necessary skills to navigate the risks facing your organization in today’s high-stakes business environment.
+Obtain decision-making skills and apply risk-management techniques to navigate the risks facing your organization in today’s high-stakes business environment.

 Video Url

-The University of Chicago’s eight-week, online Decision-Making and Risk Management course focuses on how to ensure a better, more logical approach to decision-making.
-This management tool is key to securing and driving business outcomes and essential to understanding the role of risk management in decision-making.
+The University of Chicago’s eight-week, online Decision-Making and Risk Management course prepares you to create risk management strategies and how to implement them.
+This course gives you the keys to securing and driving business outcomes and to understanding the role of risk management in decision-making.

 Designed For

-Designed for risk analysts, compliance analysts, financial analysts, regulatory examiners, and managers who wish to learn the importance of making strategic decisions with risk in mind.
+Designed for risk analysts, compliance analysts, financial analysts, regulatory examiners, and managers who wish to learn the importance of making strategic decisions in a risk environment.

 This course focuses on the fundamental concepts, definitions, principles, and practices in risk management from the perspectives of the corporation, the market, and the regulator.
 It is taught based on Harvard Business Review (HBR) cases and articles on financial risk management.